Medical Neglect in Nursing Homes

 - Environmental hazards including dirty public areas, poor lighting, unsafe wheelchairs or other mobility aids, inadequate building maintenance, and more

-If you suspect that you or a loved are experiencing medical negligence, call 1-800-516-4783 now for a free case consultation.
+If you witness any signs of neglect in a nursing home, call 1-866-548-9636 now for a free case consultation.
 There is help available to protect your rights and bring those responsible to justice.
-We can also help protect the rights of caregivers who fear retribution from an employer for reporting suspected medical neglect.

 How You Can Prevent Medical Neglect in Nursing Homes